- Adult Asperger Group

 For autistic/aspergian people .
 It’s for anyone who just wants some quiet time.
 We are situated in a quiet area of The Curzon Cinema.
 It is an opportunity to meet new people and talk if you want.
 There is no social pressure to conform.
 We meet between 2pm and 4:30pm on the first and third Saturday of each month in The Curzon Cinema lounge.

-This is a social group for adults and young people over the age of 18 who have Asperger’s Syndrome or high functioning Autism.
+This is a social group for adults and young people over the age of 18 who are Asperger’s or high functioning Autistic.
 The group organises a range of social activities during the year and has about 45 members.

 For information about the A Team and about other meetings and support groups in Sheffield see Other Events and these sections of the Useful Links page: